osilander/203.311/Week8/Week8.md

 ## Exercise 13: Working with fasta files to generate a sequence logo

+I covered the theory around sequence logos in the Tuesday tutorial, but if you are interested in the maths behind this (information content and bits), the base information can be found on the [Wikipedia sequence logo](https://en.wikipedia.org/wiki/Sequence_logo) page.

 We have created a dataframe of 232 16S rRNA sequences called _`seqtab.nochim`_ that represent the sequences in our experiment.
 We now consider these sequences as *unique* sequences, even though we know that they are present at vastly different proportions in the 20 samples we have.
 However, we are going to ignore that fact for now and make a fasta file of these sequences for illustrating the principles required for the Portfolio Analysis.
 To do this, we need to load some pre-installed packages in order to create a fasta file that we can do further analysis on.

 ```R